How Are Delinquent Land Tax Sales Conducted in Missouri?

 How to Navigate Missouri’s Real Estate Laws Regarding Taxes?

-If you don’t pay your property taxes, a Missouri property tax sale might happen.
+A Missouri property tax sale might happen if you don’t pay your property taxes.
 This means properties are sold to cover unpaid taxes.
 This can be scary, but with the right help, you can avoid tax sales in Missouri.
 Keeping track of local rules and deadlines helps keep your property safe.

 What Are the Redemption Rights for Property Owners?